antonfirsov/docs/2017/05-May/week5/2017-05-30-week-in-dotnet.md

 Package of the week: Open XML SDK
 ---------------------------------

 The Open XML SDK provides open-source libraries for working with Word, Excel, and PowerPoint documents.
-It supports scenarios such as: high-performance generation of word-processing documents, spreadsheets, and presentations, high fidelity conversion of Word documents to HTML, extraction of data from XLSX, and document modification.
+It supports scenarios such as high-performance generation of word-processing documents, spreadsheets, and presentations, high fidelity conversion of Word documents to HTML, extraction of data from XLSX, and document modification.

 ```csharp
 using (WordprocessingDocument doc =